What Cough Drops Are Safe While Breastfeeding? | Clear, Careful Choices

 Sometimes natural remedies paired with safe cough drops enhance comfort without extra risk:

-- Sipping warm water with lemon and honey: Soothes throat naturally while hydrating you well.
+• Sipping warm water with lemon and honey: Soothes throat naturally while helping you stay hydrated.

-- Gargling salt water: Helps reduce throat inflammation without chemicals entering breast milk.
+• Gargling salt water: Helps reduce throat irritation without adding medication exposure.

-- Adequate rest: Boosts immunity allowing faster recovery from infections causing coughing.
+• Adequate rest: Supports recovery from infections that may be causing coughing.

-- Avoiding irritants like smoke or strong perfumes: Reduces coughing triggers around you and baby.
+• Avoiding irritants like smoke, dust, or strong perfumes: Reduces coughing triggers around you and baby.

 Avoiding Common Pitfalls When Choosing Cough Remedies During Lactation